BeyondTheClouds/blog/_posts/2018-11-07-what-about-network-splits.markdown

 | L2     | dense      | North-South |  VM2 (C1-Nw1)   | 8.8.8.8        | <span style="color:red">X</span>      |

 As for the previous dense experiments, nothing can be done since we can not reach the VMs on compute1.

+## Playing on the edge

+As stated before, when a network gets partitioned, the resources have to implement a partition-tolerant behavior in order to avoid an interruption of service.
+In this part, we tried to poke around OpenStack and see how well it behaves under a split.

+First thing we have done is to cut the network, then kill the VMs on the partitioned compute.
+This can be done since we still can access the compute through Grid'5000 and is done thanks to `virsh destroy <VM_number>`.
+We then plug the compute back to OpenStack by resetting traffic control rules thanks to `enos tc --reset`.
+We had two good surprises at this moment.
+First, the compute node reappear as active in OpenStack.
+Second, the VMs appeared as shutoff quite quickly after the compute rejoined the network.